 - Sort out your posters by color scheme.
 Simply place the lighter-colored ones in one pile and the darker-colored ones in another, keeping them relatively separate when you hang them up.
 This streamlines your walls and doesn’t put too much strain on the eyes.

 - When you put them on your walls, keep the arrangement linear.
-Basically that means to have clear, clean-cut lines that the eye can easily follow, like in the photo below.
+Basically that means to have clear, clean-cut lines that the eye can easily follow, with even spacing in between.

 - Just like with the photos, mix up 2-D and 3-D posters.
 Collect things from around your house and at garage sales with distinctive traits, like a campaign sign, retired license plates, or even cardboard cutouts.